Find Affordable College Courses

 17 Yearly Graduations

 Montana State University is the 16th most popular school in the nation for students seeking a bachelor's degree in agricultural teacher education.
 Each year, around 16,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $5,654 per year, while in-state graduate students, on average, pay $5,089 per year.
-For the 2020-2021 academic year, 17 bachelor's degrees were handed out to agricultural teacher education majors at MSU Bozeman.
+The average in-state tuition for full-time undergraduates is $6,056 per year, while in-state graduate students, on average, pay $5,451 per year.
+During the most recent year for which we have data, 17 people received their bachelor's degree in agricultural teacher education from MSU Bozeman.
+Around 5% of these students were from an underrepresented racial-ethnic group, and 60% were women.

 #16